HaoranTang/retribooru/README.md

 ### Retrieving Conditions from Reference Images for Diffusion Models

-Official codebase for our paper.
+Official codebase (coming soon) for our project.
 View our project page [Here](https://haorantang.github.io/retribooru/).
-We have json annotations of our dataset on [HuggingFace](https://huggingface.co/datasets/DollyDayko/RetriBooru) (files coming soon).
+We will also release our dataset on [HuggingFace](https://huggingface.co/datasets/DollyDayko/RetriBooru)&#129303;.

 More links, files, and instructions coming soon!